EU's Ashton to visit Balkans as Serbia awaits talks verdict

 Montenegro has begun talks on joining the EU and Macedonia, like Serbia, is a candidate for membership.

-However, Macedonia’s efforts to join the EU and NATO have been blocked by a dispute with neighboring Greece over Macedonia’s name, which it shares with a northern Greek province.
+However, Macedonia’s efforts to join the EU and NATO have been blocked by a dispute with neighbouring Greece over Macedonia’s name, which it shares with a northern Greek province.
 Greece wants it changed.

 Albania has so far been denied EU candidate status because of its failure to pass necessary legislation, while Kosovo has yet to apply for accession.